jon-harper/OmniBox/docs/support/index.md

 ## Fit Testing

-Before a component (such as a tray or panel) is merged into the `main` branch, it has to be tested.
-Parts that are waiting for fit testing are marked like so:
+Before a part is merged into the `main` branch, it has to be tested.
+Parts that are waiting for fit testing are marked like this:

 !!! caution "Fit Test Pending: Issue #NNN"

-If you print one of these parts, please report your results!
-There is usually an open [:material-git: issue on GitHub][git_issues] for that hardware component.
+"#NNN" is a link to the open fit test issue on GitHub.
+If you print a part waiting for fit testing, please report your results!

 ## Badges